-Where applicable, statistical differences are included in the figures and tables.
-This can be done using an asterisk ().
-The common rule is to represent higher significance with more asterisks ( P < 0.05, P < 0.01 and P < 0.001).
+Where applicable, statistical differences are included in figures and tables via for example using an asterisk ().
+The common rule is to represent higher significance with more asterisks ( P < 0.05, P < 0.01 and P < 0.001) (Figure 1).
 When comparing three or more groups, another approach could be to use letters.
-In this case, groups sharing the same letter are not significantly different (see for an example Table 1).
+In this case, groups sharing the same letter are not significantly different (Table 1).
 Include the chosen level of significance (e.g. α =0.05) associated with these letters in your figure legend or table footnotes.

-Additional statistical information is mentioned in the text of the 'Results' section.
-To make the information complete, you mention the statistical methods used.
-This is not obligatory though, because you showed this before in the 'Material and Methods' section.
+Additional statistical information is mentioned in the text of the results section.
+To make the information complete, mention the statistical methods used.
+This is not obligatory though, because you showed this before in the methods section.
 It is however required to list the values of the used distribution (e.g. the F-value, t-value, U-value, etc.), the degrees of freedom (d.f.) and the P-value.
 The degrees of freedom could be shown in combination with the value of the used distribution (e.g. F(2,24)=6.789), or separately (e.g. d.f.=3).
 Given are two possibilities of getting the same statistical message across: